Looking for anime attractions in Tokyo and beyond?

 If you are planning an anime day trip from Tokyo, you really need to visit the places that were used to create the scenes of Aobuta.

 If you haven’t seen Bunny Senpai, I don’t know what you are waiting for, it’s one of the most popular anime in Japan in 2019!

 More info here.

 4. One-Punch Man

-Rumour has it, the strongest hero, King will sometimes come by here.
+Rumor has it, the strongest hero, King, will sometimes come by here.
 He doesn’t do autographs.

 5. Weathering With You

 The latest movie from Makoto Shinkai came out on July 19th, 2019, and quickly became one of the most popular anime pilgrimage spots in Japan!